TarmaDSho/auto-page-scrolling-by-eye-blink/README.md

 For linux open pip.sh file to install pip in your distros.

-for windows  open pip.bat file to install pip in your distros.
+For windows  open pip.bat file to install pip in your distros.